-- 3.8.1 All official records from an Academic Appointment Selection Process shall be retained by Human Resources for two years and shall include complete records of all stages of the recruitment and selection process for each academic appointment, including selection criteria, copies of advertisements, publication venues, an outline of the active recruitment methods employed, copies of applicants' Curricula Vitae, and letters of recommendation.
-Personal meeting notes, recordings, and working materials will be destroyed upon conclusion of the hiring process. - 3.8.2 Relevant official records outlined in Part C.3.8.1 may be made available to the Provost & Vice-President (Academic) and the applicable Vice Provosts (EDI or Indigenous Engagement) upon request as appropriate, consistent with aggregated data analyses.
+- C.3.8.1 All official records from an Academic Appointment Selection Process shall be retained by People and Culture for two years and shall include complete records of all stages of the recruitment and selection process for each academic appointment, including selection criteria, copies of advertisements, publication venues, an outline of the active recruitment methods employed, copies of applicants' Curricula Vitae, and letters of recommendation.
+Personal meeting notes, recordings, and working materials will be destroyed upon conclusion of the hiring process. - C.3.8.2 Relevant official records outlined in Part C.3.8.1 may be made available to the Provost & Vice-President (Academic) and the applicable Vice Provost (Indigenous Engagement) and/or Academic Director (EDI) upon request as appropriate, consistent with aggregated data analyses.

-3.9 Applicant Concerns
+C.3.9 Applicant Concerns